anki-code/xontrib-sh/README.md

 ## Usage

-Start the line with an exclamation point and space — `! ` — then paste the sh-compatible commands after it and run.
+Start the line with `! ` (exclamation point with space) then paste the sh-compatible commands after it and run.
 The commands syntax will be tested in installed shells and the commands will be run in the first matching shell.
 By default list of shells contains bash and sh.